 RCIA for Children up to 6 Years Old

-At OLPH, all children who have not reached 1st grade level are baptized without any formal process beyond a meeting with the parents.
+At OLPH, all children who have not reached the age of 7 are baptized without any formal process beyond a meeting with the parents.
 Those children younger than age 7 are, in Church terms, not considered to have reached the age of reason.
 The age of reason – 7 years old – is the age at which the church becomes concerned with ensuring that the child is properly catechized before receiving the sacraments.

 RCIA for Elementary Aged Children (age 8 – 8th Grade)